cirKITers/effect-of-noise-in-qfms/README.md

 ## Results

-Looking for additional results beyond the scope of the paper? :eyes:
+Looking for supplementary results beyond the scope of the paper? :eyes:
 Head over to the [results page](plotting/RESULTS.md).

 ## Getting Started :rocket: